Warning: Please don’t read this if you can’t take jokes seriously

 Then what’s the problem?
 Perhaps, there are too many and readers mostly get bored after reading two-three paragraphs, irrespective of how good a writer you’re.
 So, I won’t waste my and your time in listing the problems.

-However, there are a few things: why only one mainstream spinner– Abid Mushtaq (who is also a kind of all-rounder)?
+However, there are a few things that I must remind my readers: why only two mainstream spinners– Taizeem Tak and Abid Mushtaq (who is also a kind of all-rounder)?
 Parvez Rasool and Sahil Lotra are also there but they’re all-rounders.
 Maybe, selectors thought why do we need spinners when we’re already making heads spin with our decisions.
 That’s the only sane reason I can think of.

-7 fast-bowlers and 4 wicket-keepers in the 20-member squad!
+8 fast-bowlers and 4 wicket-keepers in the 21-member squad!
 Another not-so-impressive decision.
 But again, we’re a team that’s going in the tournament for mere participation purposes, why do we have to care about the balance and other stuff?

 What else?
 Did I forget anything?
 A lot, I know.
 A few players did well in the trials and should have been there in the team.
 But, I am sorry to inform you that the trials don’t matter.
 Nothing really matters except who you’re (reputation-wise) and where you’re from.
 It seems these are the only two things being taken into consideration.